jamalnay/TrendingMoviesApp/README.md

 ## Technologies Used

-In this project, I have leveraged various Android & Wordpress technologies.

 - **Kotlin:** The primary programming language for Android.
 - **Jetpack Compose:** A declarative UI framework for Android.
 - **Dependency Injection:** Dagger's Hilt.